friendtech33-DAO/ft33-docs/docs/contracts-old/tokens.md

 * V1 [0xd8cA...5195](https://polygonscan.com/token/0xd8cA34fd379d9ca3C6Ee3b3905678320F5b45195)

 {% hint style="info" %}
-**Current Index explanation / Why does it show less OHM for me during migration?**
+**Current Index explanation / Why does it show less FTW for me during migration?**

-The Current Index is how many OHM one would have if they staked 1 OHM since the protocol inception.
-Check out the [Olympus dashboard](https://app.olympusdao.finance/#/dashboard) for the Current Index value.
+The Current Index is how many FTW one would have if they staked 1 FTW since the protocol inception.
+Check out the [friendtech33 dashboard](https://app.olympusdao.finance/#/dashboard) for the Current Index value.
 {% endhint %}

-### OHM
+### FTW

-If you want to buy OHM on Sushiswap or any other DEX please make sure the token address of the token you purchase matches the one shown above.
-Never buy any OHM token which address you cannot verify yourself.
-Further, knowing the OHM token address you can see the list of holders and available exchanges providing liquidity for OHM on Etherscan.
+If you want to buy FTW on Sushiswap or any other DEX please make sure the token address of the token you purchase matches the one shown above.
+Never buy any FTW token which address you cannot verify yourself.
+Further, knowing the FTW token address you can see the list of holders and available exchanges providing liquidity for FTW on Etherscan.

-Below are listed OHM contracts by version, where the V2 token is the token in use after the [V2 migration](https://olympusdao.medium.com/introducing-olympus-v2-c4ade14e9fe).
+Below are listed FTW contracts by version, where the V2 token is the token in use after the [V2 migration](https://olympusdao.medium.com/introducing-olympus-v2-c4ade14e9fe).

 * V1 [0x3835...a899](https://etherscan.io/address/0x383518188c0c6d7730d91b2c03a03c837814a899)
 * V2 [0x64aa...f1D5](https://etherscan.io/address/0x64aa3364F17a4D01c6f1751Fd97C2BD3D7e7f1D5)

 ### sOHM

-You receive sOHM when you stake OHM at a 1:1 ratio.
+You receive sOHM when you stake FTW at a 1:1 ratio.
 Adding this address to your wallet allows you to track your sOHM balance which increases with every rebase.

 Below are listed sOHM contracts by version.
 We have two V2 tokens, the older version is for the [previous migration](https://olympusdao.medium.com/olympus-v1-1-whats-in-it-293843a8d4dc), while the newer one is used for the [latest V2 migration](https://olympusdao.medium.com/introducing-olympus-v2-c4ade14e9fe).